Fresh Cherry Dump Cake

 -

-Sprinkle the dry cake mix evenly over the cherries, breaking any lumps with your fingers for even coverage.
+Sprinkle the dry cake mix evenly over the cherries, breaking up any large clumps with your fingers.

 -